dargmuesli/bottom-news/README.md

 **Why did you call this project "bottomnews"?** Because it creates a robot named "Tom" that can send news automatically directly from the (or ft.) source / the bottom.

+**What else can this program do?** It answers private (but no group) messages in a realistic style.
+The visible steps are:

+- Receive all messages
+- Come online
+- Read new messages for every contact
+- Write
+- "Check for mistakes" (stop typing)
+- Echo every last message (to prevent a ban)
+- Go offline

 **What is left to do?** The code is a modified version of [yowsup's cli demo]().
 It contains a lot of unused functions and other unneeded leftovers which can be removed.
 Also the variables every user has to set (see [Usage / Private Information](#privateinformation)) spread across different files and could be packed together into a single one.

 ## Installation